Black Friday surpasses Boxing Day millions as Kiwis flock to deals

 A Paymark spokesman said Black Friday was driven by retailers, and had proven to be popular with Kiwis.

-"In the lead up to Christmas they have discovered this bandwagon that's taking place overseas, and jumped on it wholeheartedly and it's proving to be very, very popular," the spokesman said.
+"In the lead up to Christmas they have discovered this bandwagon that's taking place overseas, and jumped on it wholeheartedly and it's proving to be very, very popular.

-"For customers, they get to do their Christmas shopping a little bit ahead of time but also access to some really good discounts and opportunities in previous years may not have been there."
+"For customers, they get to do their Christmas shopping a little bit ahead of time but also access to some really good discounts and opportunities in previous years that may not have been there."

 The spokesman said Black Friday and Boxing Day complemented each other.